richard-burhans/mi-debian-10/README.md

 cd ..
 ```

-Then install the newly build *deb file:
+Then install the newly built deb file:

 ```
 dpkg -i live-build_20190311_all.deb